-- Place the trampoline/enclosure on a level surface before use. - Adequate overhead clearance is essential.
-A minimum of 7.3 m (24 ft.) from ground level is
+- Place the trampoline/enclosure on a level surface - Adequate overhead clearance is essential.
+A minimum of 7.3 m (24 ft. from the ground level is recommended.

-- recommended.
 Provide clearance for wires, tree limbs, and other possible hazards.
 Lateral clearance is also essential.
 Place the trampoline/enclosure away from walls, structures, fences, and other play areas.
-Maintain a clear space on all sides of the trampoline/enclosure. - Use the trampoline/enclosure in a well-lighted area.
-Artificial illumination may be required for indoor or shady areas. - Secure the trampoline/enclosure against unauthorized and unsupervised use. - 5.
-Remove any obstructions from beneath the trampoline/enclosure. - The owner and supervisors of the trampoline are responsible to make all users aware of practices specified in this manual. - 7.
-The trampoline/enclosure is only to be used as an enclosure for a round trampoline. - Make sure you understand the information in the box at the top of this page before you begin assembling the trampoline.
+Maintain a clear space on all sides of the trampoline/enclosure.

+- Use the trampoline/enclosure in a well-lighted area.
+Artificial illumination may be required for indoor/shady areas. - Secure the trampoline/enclosure against unauthorized and unsupervised use. - Remove any obstructions from beneath the trampoline/ enclosure. - The owner and supervisors of the trampoline are responsible to make all users aware of practices specified in this manual. - The trampoline/enlcosure is only to be used as an enclosure for a round trampoline.